Josephine M. Hagerty House: Description and history

-The Hagerty House is set on a point of land overlooking Massachusetts Bay on the north shore of Cohasset, west of Sandy Beach.
-The house is set near the rocky coastline, on a foundation made of locally gathered fieldstone.
+The Hagerty House is situated on a point of land overlooking Massachusetts Bay on the north shore of Cohasset, west of Sandy Beach.
+The house sits near the rocky coastline, on a foundation made of locally gathered fieldstone.
 Parts of the house are supported by lally columns.
 The house is an L-shaped structure, with a horizontal (roughly north–south) single-story section and a three-story section extending west (inland) below its left end.
-The exterior is finished in vertical board siding, interspersed with floor-to-ceiling plate glass windows, and bands of windows set to maximize ocean views.
-A sundeck projects further to the south.
+The exterior is finished in vertical board siding, interspersed with floor-to-ceiling plate glass windows and bands of windows set to maximize ocean views.
+A sundeck projects farther to the south.
 The building has undergone a number of minor alterations, primarily in response to the harsh conditions imposed on the original materials used.
-Windows have been replaced, retaining the basic plan and intent, and stone used in the chimneys, foundations, and retaining walls has been repointed using salt-resistant cement.
+Windows have been replaced, retaining the basic plan and intent, and the stone used in the chimneys, foundations, and retaining walls has been repointed using salt-resistant cement.

-The house was built in 1938, and was the first commissioned design of Walter Gropius in the United States (his first US design was his own house in Lincoln, Massachusetts).
+The house was built in 1938 and was the first commissioned design by Walter Gropius in the United States (his first U.S. design was his own house in Lincoln, Massachusetts).
 It was commissioned by John Hagerty, a student of his at the Harvard Graduate School of Design, as a home for his mother, and was completed in collaboration with Marcel Breuer.
 Like his own house, Gropius emphasized simple lines and the use of native materials (wood and local stone) in its construction.